AlexandreFenyo/net-monitor/README.md

 net-monitor is a client / server toolkit.
 Its purpose is to let you include HTML animated networking charts into your web applications and single pages.
 It comes with a SNMP v1/v2c/v3 manager and is fully compliant with IPv4/IPv6.

-It is made of two parts:
+It is made of two main parts:

 - a JavaScript client library (module): net-monitor.bundle.min.js;
 - a server running in a servlet container, that collects data and feeds the client library with them.